-- All work must be typed in Times New Roman 12-point font and double-spaced with 1-inch margins. - All work must be proofread for spelling, grammar, and punctuation.
+- All work must be submitted via Canvas by the deadline to earn full credit. - All work must be typed in Times New Roman 12-point font and double-spaced with 1-inch margins. - All work must be proofread for spelling, grammar, and punctuation.
 Grades will also reflect the clarity and quality of the written material. - Citations and references in all assignments must be in American Psychological Association (APA) format. - Students are encouraged to use the Writing Center (301) 405-3785.